 — courtesy of Marilyn Moore

-RKIDs' classes are held on Tuesday nights at a public school in Gaithersburg, MD, a Washington, DC suburb.
+RKIDs' classes are held on Tuesday evenings at a public school in Gaithersburg, MD.
 Each class is divided into two sequential sections, one beginning after the other ends.
 When you enroll in a semester, you choose the appropriate section that fits your level of expertise.
 There are two semesters offered yearly: from September to mid-December and from January to mid-May.

 The Typical Class Session